Faculty and Staff

 Pharm.D.
 University of South Carolina, 2004

-Brandon Bookstaver, Pharm.D., FCCP, FIDSA, BCPS, is an Associate Professor and Director of Residency & Fellowship Training in the Department of Clinical Pharmacy and Outcomes Sciences at the College of Pharmacy.
-He also maintains a practice site in infectious diseases at Prisma Health Richland where he serves as director of the Infectious Diseases PGY2 residency program and clinical fellowship program.
-He received his Doctor of Pharmacy degree from the University of South Carolina College of Pharmacy in 2004.
-He completed a pharmacy practice residency (2004-2005) and an infectious diseases specialty residency (2005-2006) at Wake Forest University Baptist Medical Center.
-Brandon serves as co-director of the Penicillin Allergy Assessment and Skin Testing national certificate program and the research network, Southeastern Research Group Endeavor (SERGE-45).
-His research areas include antimicrobial stewardship, Clostridioides difficile infections, managing penicillin allergies, and pharmacy trainee scholarship.
+Brandon Bookstaver, Pharm.D., FCCP, FIDSA, BCPS, is an associate professor and director of Residency & Fellowship Training in the Department of Clinical Pharmacy and Outcomes Sciences at the College of Pharmacy.
+Bookstaver also maintains a practice site in infectious diseases at Prisma Health Richland where he serves as director of the Infectious Diseases PGY2 Residency and Clinical Fellowship programs.
+Bookstaver serves as co-director of the Penicillin Allergy Assessment and Skin Testing national certificate program and the research network, Southeastern Research Group Endeavor (SERGE-45).